New authors, beware of vanity publishers and experts making you offers that are too good to be true

 The self-publishing services scam

-Anyone can publish a paperback or an ebook for free, so why would anyone pay someone to do it for them?
+Anyone can publish a paperback or an ebook for free using self-publishing companies such as Amazon and Apple.
+So why would anyone pay someone to do it for them?

-Some authors are not confident enough in their computer skills needed for the publishing process.
-Also, they may not be knowledgeable about all the options available to them.
+Some authors are not confident in their computer skills for the publishing process.
+Also, they may not know about all the options available to them.

 So naturally, they look for help.
 If fortunate, they will find a friend or relative who can help them do everything for free.